 Earth Day today

-The Earth Day movement has since spread across the globe, where it is recognized as International Mother Earth Day.
-It has grown into the largest secular observance in the world, reaching more than 1 billion people annually.
+The Earth Day movement, which initially began in the U.S. in 1970, has since spread across the globe.
+Earth Day went global in 1990, and has grown into the largest secular observance in the world, reaching more than 1 billion people annually.